Hybrid Smoothing for Anomaly Detection in Time Series: A Frequentist Approach to Identifying Anomalies

 \subsection{\textbf{Cubic Smoothing Splines and GPs}}

-A cubic smoothing spline was originally proposed as a method of curve fitting via a smoothness penalty on the second derivative of the model.
+Representing the cubic smoothing spline as a method of curve fitting via a smoothness penalty on the second derivative of the model was originally proposed by \citet{reinsch1967smoothing}.
 The spline curve is continuous in its first and second derivatives and is linear beyond its outer knots.
-We begin with the additive model omitting $g$.
+We begin with the additive model omitting $g(t)$ as follows.